aida-ugent/MaxEntComb/README.md

 **NOTE:** For AROPE a `main.py` file is required in order to run the evaluation through EvalNE.
 This file is also available in the `/experiments` folder.

+**NOTE2:** To ensure that the same results reported in the paper are obtained, we recommend that both MaxEnt and the EvalNE library are installed in independent virtual environments under Python 2.7.x.

 ## Citation ##